 Along with regular cleaning, it is important to inspect the faucets and sinks for faulty and malfunctioning parts.
 This will ensure a smooth functioning as well as arrest any problems in its initial stage.

 Molds are not only nasty but can cause health problems.
 Inhalation of spores has been known to be the root of many health issues in children as well as adults.
 Employing a dehumidifier near the sinks or a cabinet will discourage mold growth.
 Also, when you witness a mold infestation, do not attempt to remove it yourself for safety reasons.
 Call a licensed professional immediately, and they will take care of it.

 If any part of the sink or faucets or areas around it are porous to semi-porous, do not use bleach or other liquid cleaning agents.
 This will not only affect the performance but encourage mold growth.

 On the other hand, the use of abrasive materials can damage the surface and the patina of the delicate surface components.
-Understanding these features and how to take care of it will not only enhance their performance but extend its durability.
+Understanding these features and how to take care of them will not only enhance their performance but extend their durability.

 Some of the reasons why you need to fix an appointment with a plumber are installing a new unit, regular maintenance or repair.
 There are a good number of DIY videos and instructions available on the internet, on how to fix or repair leaky sink and faucets.
 You may succeed in fixing some minor issues.